amendelson/usc-data-2020/week7/README.md

 * Map a census dataset.
 	* [Go here](https://censusreporter.org) to explore datasets and find their table names.
-* Write 100 or so words about what you learned by mapping the data, possible sotries you could do based of this analysis.
+* Write 100 or so words about what you learned by mapping the data, possible stories you could do based of this analysis.
 * I want to see different colors and basemaps on your map.